Skip to content

 Choosing the Right Input Type

-• Use text for flexible free-form answers.
+• Use text for shorter flexible answers.

 • Use email for account and contact addresses.